kcprxkln/File-translator/README.md

 # File translator

 Simple python script which searches of specific extenstions files in current working directory, and saves it translated copy wherever you want.
+Just run the script from the directory that you have files you want to translate.

 Supported extensions: